annasoligo/quadBusModel/README.md

 * 21/12
     * Initial Commit, README added
 * 16/01
     * Detail added to README
+* 22/05
+    * Added V2 analysis and energy modelling
+    * Restructure for ease of changing warehouses and data access
+    * Updated README for new analysis